YannKamche/Dart/basics_of_dart_project/README.md

 3) Multiply: * <br>
 4) Divide: / <br>

-# Decimal numbers and Euclidean modulo operation
+# Decimal numbers & Euclidean modulo operation
  The ~/ operator is called the truncating division operator and the Euclidearn modulo operator is the %symbol.<br>

  # Math functions
  dart:math is the math library of Dart

+ # Variables & Type Safety
+- Variable declaration <br>
+ type name <br>
+- Dart is a type-safe language.
+That means once you tell Dart what a variable’s type is, you can’t change it later. <br>
+- Dart infers
+the type